|

 Date / Time: Still present

-Further Comments: When Roman remains were discovered in this field, a few declared the area to be Boadica's final resting ground.
-Unfortunately there is nothing to actually indicate that this is the case.
+Further Comments: When Roman remains were discovered in this field, a few declared the area to be Boudica's final resting ground.
+Unfortunately, there is nothing to indicate that this is really the case.

 Location: Cammeringham (Lincolnshire) - Area around Ermine Street